 2

-The project is a new 35,000 GSF, $8.0 million academic building for Motlow State Community College (MSCC) that serves as a center for the Smyrna campus and houses classrooms, faculty offices, and three science labs.
+This new, $8-million academic building for Motlow State Community College (MSCC) houses classrooms, faculty offices, and three science labs.

-In total, there are six “standard” classrooms, two distant learning (“ITV”) classrooms, three computer labs, teaching labs and support spaces, and a clinical nursing training lab.
-In addition to the classrooms, there are twenty faculty offices, two adjunct faculty offices, two student lounges, and a student orientation/consultation area.
+The building includes six standard classrooms, two distance learning (ITV) classrooms, three computer labs, teaching labs and support spaces, and a clinical nursing training lab.
+In addition to the classrooms, there are 20 faculty offices, two adjunct faculty offices, two student lounges, and a student orientation/consultation area.

-MSCC added 11.5 acres of property to their existing 14-acre campus.
-With the additional land, TMP developed a master plan that transformed the campus into a pedestrian friendly, park-like setting.
-Vehicular and pedestrian traffic were segregated by utilizing a landscape buffer between the buildings, parking lots, and drives.
-A central landscaped lawn or “campus green” was created to emulate a traditional college campus environment.
+MSCC added 11-and-a-half acres of property to their existing 14-acre campus.
+With the additional land, TMP developed a master plan that transformed the campus into a pedestrian-friendly, park-like setting.
+Vehicular and pedestrian traffic were segregated through a landscape buffer between the buildings, parking lots, and drives.
+A central “campus green” was created to emulate a traditional college campus environment.

 Key aspects of the design include:

-• A central 2.5-story lobby and monumental stair serves as the focal point and organizing element.
+• A central 2-and-a-half-story lobby and monumental stair serve as the focal point and organizing element.
 Immediately adjacent to the lobby are the Student Success Center and student lounge.

 • An on-site geothermal heating and cooling system reduces operational costs compared with traditional rooftop mechanical units.
-Architecturally this strategy reduced the number mechanical chases, leading to a smaller footprint and eliminating unsightly clutter on the roof.
+Architecturally, this strategy reduced the number of mechanical chases, leading to a smaller footprint and eliminating unsightly clutter on the roof.

-• Glass-enclosed stairwells located at each end of the main corridor providing natural light and a visibly secure environment.
+• Glass-enclosed stairwells located at each end of the main corridor provide natural light and a visibly secure environment.

 Client